untoldengine/UntoldEngine/docs/API/UsingSpatialInput.md

 )
 ```

 The closure receives and returns **world-space** position after sensitivity and `dragPlane` have been applied.
+Its return value is the final position, so it can intentionally override the constrained axis.
 If it returns a non-finite value, the engine skips that frame's position write.

 ------------------------------------------------------------------------